 The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.

 Pupils begin their life in reception working on the Early Learning Goals and during year 1 progress to the National Curriculum.
-Throughout this period and beyond all children are still developing their phonic knowledge through the Letters and Sounds Programme and developing their fluency in reading.
+Throughout this period and beyond all children are still developing their phonic knowledge through the Little Wandle Programme and developing their fluency in reading.

 The opportunities, organisation and provision for the teaching and learning of reading are as follows: